activefrequency/loghog-python/README.md

 You can think of LogHog as a very secure and user friendly syslog + logrotate in one package.

+## When to use LogHog

+There are many situations when LogHog will come in handy.
+Here are some examples:

+ * Your application runs on multiple servers and you want the data in one place
+ * You have a multi-process application and you want every process to write to a single log file
+ * You want to offload your logging to a different server
+ * Your application writes logs

+In fact there is almost no reason *not to* use LogHog.
+It is fast, simple, secure, and it stays out of your way.

 ## Quickstart

 **Step 1**: Install the LogHog server (loghogd).
 If you are using Ubuntu, run the following: